RobertAndion/Discord_Music_Bot/README.md

 ```
 Both terminals must remain running for the bot to be live, consider using tmux.

+### Note:

 Before many commands will work, an initial "play" command will need to be made.
 Once this is done once
 it will not need to be redone for the entirety of the bots run time.
 This is not something to be fixed.
-The player object doesnt exist until at least one play related command has been issued in a session.
+The player object doesn't exist until at least one play related command has been issued in a session.
 Most commands have error handling for this now, run a play or playl command before trying to pause or
 unpause etc. (makes logical sense anyways.)

-## SETUP:
+## Preparing to use the bot:
-In order for music commands you must make a "Dj", "Administrator" or "DJ" role
+In order for music commands you must make a "Dj", "Administrator" or "DJ" role in discord
 and assign it to those you want to be able to play songs.
 (Future releases will have variable role names you can set in the code)